antoine77340/Youtube-8M-WILLOW/README.md

 of these models as it might affect the final results.

 Our best submitted model (GAP: 0.84967% on the private leaderboard) is a weighted ensemble of 25 models.
-However for the sake of simplicity, this repot will contain a much more simple ensemble of 7 models that is enough to reach the first place with a significant margin (GAP ~ 84.7%)
+However for the sake of simplicity, we present a much more simple ensemble of 7 models that is enough to reach the first place with a significant margin (GAP ~ 84.7%).
+The 25 models trained are only some very similar variant (of hyper-parameter) of these seven main models.

 Please note that because of the time constraint, we did not have time to try to run the code from scratch.
 It might be possible, but rather unlikely, that something is not working properly.
 If so please contact me.